The Virtual Portfolio - Learning how to trade

 The less profitability, the less risk?
 This is generally the case, but with a diversified investment portfolio, we can reduce risk with little loss of performance.

-If you’re interested in delving into these concepts or need training appropriate for your experience level, Admiral Markets offers a free Zero to Hero trading course that teaches you Forex trading step-by-step over a short time period (20 days).
+If you’re interested in delving into these concepts or need training appropriate for your experience level, Admirals offers a free Zero to Hero trading course that teaches you Forex trading step-by-step over a short time period (20 days).
 You can sign up by clicking on the following banner:

 The virtual portfolio - Steps to creating an investment portfolio